CLI Reference

 gaia scan --quiet --json | jq '.candidates'

-gaia promote --all
+gaia scan --all

 gaia fuse [<skillId>] [--name <label>] ● open